okonomichiyaki/supercat/000-SUPERCAT.md

 ## Difficulty modifiers (Optional but recommended)

-The procedures try to emulate competent play, but the bot doesn't plan multiple cards ahead and makes limited use of guild and lore cards.
+The procedures try to emulate competent play, but the bot doesn't plan multiple cards ahead and makes limited use of Guild and lore cards.
 For a more challenging game, start each game with the player last in turn order, and give the bot some additional advantages when it does not have more power than the player:

 - **Efficient Logistics**: bot performs 1 extra action per card
 - **Elite Pilots**: bot collects 1 extra die during Battle